This post contains affiliate links for products which you may find useful. We earn a small commission on sales at no additional cost to our readers.

 With temperatures in the high 30’s, a cooling dip in the swimming pool before relaxing on the pool loungers was a welcome finish to our afternoons.

-The Chateau is set among crop fields, hedges enclosing the expansive lawns.
-The garden features ornamental gardens, an extensive vegetable patch and orchards, which provided produce for our morning breakfast table.
+Chateau de Ribourdin is set among crop fields, hedges enclosing the expansive lawns.
+The garden features ornamental beds, an extensive vegetable patch and orchards, which provided produce each morning for our breakfast table.

 Claude proudly gave us a tour of his vegetable patch, which he tends daily during the summer months.